Cart

 APIs (application programming interfaces) have had arguably one of the biggest influences on the web over the past 5 years.

 The ability to leverage a company’s data and services, quite often for free (although it might be rate limited), to better serve your own users is an absolute blessing to developers.
-Just think about it for a second.
-Businesses that rely on their API usage would either not even be around today or wouldn’t have been able to grow anywhere near as fast without APIs being a ‘thing’.

 Who uses APIs?